joeltg/piece-quads/README.md

 Similarly, after the zero or more 3-pieces in a 4-piece, the "end" of the 3-pieces is indicated by a serialized zero byte.
 And again, since the total number of quads `s` in the 4-piece is known, we can subtract `s` from the total number of quads found in all 3-pieces to get the number of "remaining" quads, which are serialized in 3-tuples of uvarint header indices, delta encoded, without delimiter or end marker.

-The body consists of zero or more 4-pieces, followed by a zero byte, followed by zero or more delta-encoded 4-tuple quads that don't fit into any piece.
+The body consists of zero or more 3-pieces, followed by a zero byte, followed by zero or more delta-encoded 4-tuple quads that weren't contained in any of the 3-pieces.

 ## Notes on canonicalization